judebingadeer/judebingadeer/README.md

 Here you will find a collection of projects that reflect my growth in software engineering.

-- Project 1 – Coming Soon
+- Project 1 – AirCareAI
-- Project 2 – Coming Soon
+- Project 2 – ScamDetector
-- Project 3 – Coming Soon

 ---